How to Grow Black & Afro Hair Fast! (15 Natural Methods)

 Growing afro hair can sometimes seem like an impossible task.
 One thing is for certain, however, and that’s that it requires dedication and a whole heap of patience.
 Scientifically, black hair is the slowest growing hair type due to its elliptical shape and only grows about one third of an inch per month.

-Alongside slow growth, you'll likely also encounter issues such as breakage, thinning and shedding whilst trying to grow your afro hair; typically, this is due to dehydration.
-From intense moisturisation to heat protection, as well as increasing your vitamin intake, we’ve got all the tips and tricks right here to encourage your afro hair to grow faster.
+Alongside slow black hair growth, you'll likely also encounter issues such as breakage, thinning and shedding whilst trying to grow your afro hair; typically, this is due to dehydration.
+From intense moisturisation to heat protection, as well as increasing your vitamin intake, we’ve got all the tips and tricks right here to encourage your black hair to grow faster.

 Types of Afro Hair

 The first step in stimulating greater afro hair growth is to identify which type of hair you have.
-There are three main types of afro hair and these can be broken down as follows:
+There are three main types of black and afro hair which can be broken down as follows: